 Only works in small rooms

 An air purifier like the Levoit LV-H132 can make a big difference in your home—especially if you have pets or other air quality concerns.
 Air purifiers are specially designed to clean the air in your home by filtering out unhealthy particles.
-Most purifiers—especially those with HEPA filters—can filter out more than 99 percent of particles over .3 microns, which includes flu viruses and small allergens.
+Air purifiers with HEPA filters can filter out at least 99.97 percent of dust, pollen, mold, bacteria, and any airborne particles with a size of 0.3 microns (µm).
 For users with allergies, an air purifier can lessen symptoms and help you breathe easier—a big sigh of relief if frequent cleaning just hasn’t been cutting it.
 These gadgets can range in cost from under $100 to well over $500 depending on the size of the space it can clean.
 Below, we dig into the Levoit LV-H132, an under-$100 pick we recently tested.
 Read on for what we discovered in terms of performance, design, and competition.

 Setup Process: Simple enough for anyone to do